iraycd/iraycd.github.io/programming/_posts/2014-12-21-college-python-django.md

 + Jayanth Kirtane.
 Is my guru in computer science.
 + He told me the word "Python", He thought me that for few days.
-+ Best resource to learn python: http://learnpythonthehardway.org/book/
++ Best resource to learn python: [Python - Learn python the hard way]( http://learnpythonthehardway.org/book)
 + Jayanth gave me a the hard copy.
 + I didn't read it.
 I just skimmed through.(I how code in C, C++ and PHP when I was learning Python.
 It was easy for me.)
 + I had worked on 2 or 3 PHP frameworks.
 So, wanted to see what was there in python.
 + There are many such frameworks.
 But Django is the best of all, because many guess already use it.
 + Started exploring Django.
-Best tutorial to learn Django is always. https://docs.djangoproject.com/en/1.7/intro/tutorial01/
+Best tutorial to learn Django is always from demo.
+[Django Tutorial](https://docs.djangoproject.com/en/1.7/intro/tutorial01/)
 + Python has a huge developer community.
 That is one place I have learnt a lot.